 There are multiple ways to reach the summit of this peak.
 Many begin at the West Chicago Creek camp area and ascend the southeastern slopes of the mountain.
 To reach the West Chicago Creek Campground, take Colorado Hwy 103 to West Chicago Creek Road.

-While there are no foot trails, we did find some animal paths and route-finding was fairly easy.
-During months with no snow you can find approaches off Hwy 116 (Cascade Creek Rd).
-If you are careful of private land, you could also approach from Hwy 361 out of Georgetown – this is likely a steep/difficult option.
+While there are no foot trails, occasional animal paths will ease passage through grass and forest, and route-finding overall is fairly easy.
+During months with no snow the peak could be approached easily from Hwy 116 (Cascade Creek Rd).
+If you are mindful not to tread on private land, Alpine Peak could also be approache from Hwy 361 out of Georgetown (note that this is likely a steeper option.

 West Chicago Creek camping area is located three miles off Highway 103 along West Chicago Creek in an aspen and lodgepole pine forest setting.
 There are 15 sites available, all sites are suitable for small RV camping and tents.
 Facilities provided include restrooms and water.
 Each site contains a tent pad, picnic table and fire grate.
 Some first come, first serve sites may be available.
 Sites may be available on a first come first served basis outside the reservation season.
 There are no electric/water/sewer site hook-ups at this campground.
 Firewood is available for sale at the campground.
 There are no off road vehicle trails in the area and no OHV's allowed in the campground.
 Easy access to hiking trails in the Mount Evans wilderness.
-The Forest Service does close the area for winter.
+The Forest Service closes the campground for winter.